spiral/docs/http/request-response.md

 }
 ```

-> You can also use StreamInterface as first argument and specify your own mimetype as third option.
+> You can also use StreamInterface as the first argument and specify your mime-type as the third option.